joncarlmatthews/handmade/README.md

 ## Episode Notes

+### Day 018 - Enforcing a Video Frame Rate

+Hertz is another term for "cycles per second".

+If our target is 60 frames per second, how many milliseconds do we have to compute a single frame?

+(1000 milliseconds in 1 second)

+60 frames per second  = (1000ms / 60fps) = 16.6ms per frame

+30 frames per second  = (1000ms / 60fps) = 33.3ms per frame

+`__rdtsc` is not used to determine time elapsed as it varies from machine to machine, rather it's used for profiling the performance of code.

+`QueryPerformanceCounter` is used to determine how long it takes for a certain amount of code to execute.

 ### Day 016 - VisualStudio Compiler Switches

 I'm not using the bash files and instead am using Visual Studio 2019 to run the build.